About This Site

 I'm a senior lecturer at Plymouth Marjon University (formerly University of St Mark & St John) and I teach on a range of degrees in addition to being the Programme Leader for the postgraduate MPH Public Health course.

 In developing expertise in the area of health promotion and intervention design, I've attended courses on Pragmatic Evaluation and Intervention Mapping and conducted research on corporate sponsorship of physical activity schemes, and exercise referral schemes.
-My current interests are around the development of behaviour change aspects of exercise referral schemes particularly the use of groups in such schemes and the use of technology to help support behaviour change (e.g. e-coachER HTA13/25/20)
+Previously I have been a co-applicant on a large-scale RCT into the development of behaviour change aspects of exercise referral schemes using of technology (e.g. e-coachER HTA13/25/20) and currently I am focussing on the facilitation and leadership of groups in exercise referral schemes.

 I teach in areas such as health behaviour change, public health, clinical exercise, and strength and conditioning.
 I'm the Programme Leader of the MPH Public Health Programme at Marjon and a Senior Fellow of Advance HE.
 In addition to teaching and researching, I'm fortunate enough to be able to maintain my professional practice and I work alongside colleagues delivering exercise programmes for people with cancer, chronic back pain, diabetes and a range of other conditions.